vikramIde/stock_scan1/README.md

 ## Use Case

-The major use case is that this app can be used anywhere , with out internet , and on a later point of time when you get internet you can sync it to server.
+The major use case could be Remote Warehouses facilities where internet is not good.
+So you can finish the stock scan and sync the data on a later point of time when in network

 So example of offline mode workflow.